ionutrobert/abyssal-connect/README.md

 A dark, immersive digital presence for a deep sea fiber optic maintenance company.
 Built to feel like looking into the deep ocean—mysterious, precise, and illuminated by data.

 This was built as a showcase project to demonstrate what's possible when you combine WebGL, thoughtful animations, and a distinctive visual identity.
-The company maintains submarine cable infrastructure; I built the website.

 ## The Concept